pfrazee/eco/README.md

 One beneficial characteristic of Phoenix/SSB is that, unlike in distributed databases, users will never change servers during operation.
 (That is, they have dedicated servers: their own devices.)
 This removes a class of issues which occur when a client changes servers during a partition, causing the view of state to be inconsistent.

 This gives us (PRAM)[http://en.wikipedia.org/wiki/PRAM_consistency] and (RYW)[http://www.dbms2.com/2010/05/01/ryw-read-your-writes-consistency/] consistency.
+[Related reading.](http://www.bailis.org/blog/stickiness-and-client-server-session-guarantees/)

 ## Basic Mechanics